MRCWirtz/astrotools/doc/source/tutorial.rst

   :scale: 50 %
   :align: center

+Note, if you want to sample from the exposure healpy map random vectors you have to be careful with the above method <code> hpt.rand_vec_in_pix </code>, as the exposure healpy map reads out the exposure value in the pixel centers, whereas <code> hpt.rand_vec_in_pix </code> might sample some directions where the exposure already dropped to zero.
+If you want to sample only isoptropic arrival directions it is instead recommended to use
+<code> coord.rand_exposure_vec() </code>, or if you can not avoid healpy
+pixelization use <code> hpt.rand_exposure_vec_in_pix </code>.

 Module cosmic_rays.py
 =====================

-This module provides a data container for cosmic ray observables and can be used to simply share, save and load data.
+This module provides a data container for cosmic ray observables and can be used to simply visualize, share, save and load data in an efficient way.
 There are two classes, the CosmicRaysBase and the CosmicRaysSets.

 If you just have a single cosmic ray set you want to use the ComicRaysBase.
 You can set arbitrary content in the container.
-Objects with different shape than (ncrs) will be stored in an internal dictionary called 'general_object_store'.
+Objects with shape (self.crs) will be stored in an internal array called 'shape_array', all other data in a dictionary called 'general_object_store'.

 .. code-block:: python